HardMax71/NexusWare/README.md

 # NexusWare: Advanced Warehouse Management System

 NexusWare is a cutting-edge, multi-platform Warehouse Management System designed to revolutionize inventory control, order fulfillment, and warehouse operations.
-Built with Python, Flet, and SQLite, NexusWare offers seamless integration across mobile, web, and desktop environments.
+Built with Python and SQLite, NexusWare offers seamless integration across mobile, web, and desktop environments.

-## System Requirements

-### General

-- Python 3.8+
-- Flet framework
-- SQLite database

-### Mobile

-- Android 7.0+ or iOS 13+
-- 2GB RAM minimum
-- 100MB free storage

-### Web

-- Modern web browser (Chrome, Firefox, Safari, Edge)
-- Internet connection

-### Desktop

-- Windows 10 or later
-- 4GB RAM minimum
-- 500MB free storage
+> Although initial development idea was to use Flet lib, it was decided to split the project into separate projects
+> for each platform.

 ## Feature Roadmap